gmarrot/dotnet-wording-plugin/README.md

     languages {
         'default' {
-            output "src/main/res/values/strings.xml" // Path and name of the wording file for the language. *Required* column = "B"                             // Column of the language's wording. *Required* }
+            output "src/main/res/values/strings.xml"        // Path and name of the wording file for the language. *Required* column = "B"                                    // Column of the language's wording. *Required* statesColumn = ""                               // Column of the wording's state for the language.
+Optional, default: null validWordingStates = []                         // List of valid states for wording.
+If not set, it uses the validWordingStates for parent DSL.
+Optional, default: empty list
+        }
         'fr' {
-            output = "src/main/res/values-es/strings.xml" // Path and name of the wording file for the language. *Required* column = "C"                             // Column of the language's wording. *Required* }
+            output = "src/main/res/values-es/strings.xml"   // Path and name of the wording file for the language. *Required* column = "C"                                    // Column of the language's wording. *Required* statesColumn = ""                               // Column of the wording's state for the language.
+Optional, default: null validWordingStates = []                         // List of valid states for wording.
+If not set, it uses the validWordingStates for parent DSL.
+Optional, default: empty list
+        }
         // [...]
 Add more languages here
     }